Hariprasath-AI/Problem-Solving---3/README.md

 We're going to remove rest of the rows which unshaded and looking at the sheet.
 ![image](https://github.com/Hariprasath-AI/Problem-Solving---3/assets/74598275/85687206-1281-4f7a-8bb0-98616df7239b)

-### NOTE :pencil2: : The number of rows and columns we be different for interval > 1 for 1's placement table.
+### NOTE :pencil2: : The number of rows and columns will be different for interval > 1 for 1's placement table.
 Here the interval is 2.
 ### Simply we can't reduce the unshaded part from total sum(min = 1, max = 7).
 Because, the shaded one is followed by unshaded with particular frequency.